freedomofpress/securedrop/docs/development/contributor_guidelines.rst

 check out this
 `blog post <http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html>`__.

+.. _contributor-permissions:

 Privileges
 ----------

+.. note:: the translation workflow is different from the code and
+          documentation development workflow, see the associated
+          :ref:`privilege escalation <i18n-administrator-permissions>`
+          documentation.

 Dedicated contributors to SecureDrop will be granted extra privileges such as the right to push new branches or to merge pull requests.
 Any